It should come as no surprise to you that Jack Chick was not a fan of DARK SHADOWS.

 I've spent years casually searching for an original edition of "Bewitched," for no other reason than to satisfy my own curiosity.
 The 2015 book "The World of Jack Chick" includes a segment on "Bewitched" but does not mention DARK SHADOWS.
 For all we know, any appearance by the series in a Chick Tract is myth.

-But that's OK, because Chick has a much more interesting connection to DARK SHADOWS.
+Chick has an even more interesting connection to DARK SHADOWS.
 But first, a word of warning: this post is going to go to some dark places.

 One of Chick's associates was an evangelical Christian named John Todd, who first worked with Chick on "The Broken Cross," one of hsi company's magazine-sized "Crusaders" comics.
 "John is exposing Masonry which has infiltrated our churches," Chick wrote in 1978.
 "It’s an unseen enemy.
 John has given me valuable information on two new publications, 'Angel of Light' and 'Spellbound.'
 The latter on rock music will have a devastating effect on Christian rock music.
 I thank God John is risking his neck to warn us of the dangers and techniques used by the Illuminati."